Victorian Landfill Levy Support 2024 – 2028

 Victorian Landfill Levy Relief Program 2020-23

-The Victorian Government is providing financial relief through Charitable Recycling Australia, to charities impacted by illegal dumping.
+The Victorian Government is providing financial relief through Charitable Reuse Australia, to charities impacted by illegal dumping.

 The objectives of the Landfill Levy Relief Program are to:

-• Reduce the financial impact of illegal dumping on charitable recyclers by providing immediate financial relief
+• Reduce the financial impact of illegal dumping on charitable reusers by providing immediate financial relief

-• Support charitable recyclers during a time of unstable resource recovery markets
+• Support charitable reusers during a time of unstable resource recovery markets

-• Improve the capacity of charitable recyclers to devote resources to core social work
+• Improve the capacity of charitable reusers to devote resources to core social work

-• Enable charitable recyclers to continue to reduce waste to landfill through preventing illegal dumping and increasing recycling.
+• Enable charitable reusers to continue to reduce waste to landfill through preventing illegal dumping and increasing reuse.

-Approved applicants for the Victorian Landfill Levy Relief Program, administered by Charitable Recycling Australia of behalf of the State of Victoria through the Department of Environment, Land, Water & Planning may complete and return the Claim Form to claim financial relief for the following quarters:
+Approved applicants for the Victorian Landfill Levy Relief Program, administered by Charitable Reuse Australia on behalf of the State of Victoria through the Department of Environment, Land, Water & Planning may complete and return the Claim Form to claim financial relief for the following quarters:

 2020 – 2021